we can power everything by renewable energy, like solar and wind. We can transition from fossil fuels to renewable energy and energy efficiency.

 oil tanker crash of Iranian Sanchi off the coast of Shanghai, creates an ecological disaster in the East China Sea, polluting the ocean and carrying toxic oil hundreds of miles, condensate could reach Japan.
 Jan 2018 photos map

 Thursday Nov 16, 2017 - TransCanada Keystone 1 pipeline spilled 230,000 gallons in South Dakota.
-This spill will contaminate the environment and threaten local communities.
+The oil contaminated the environment and affected the health of local communities.

 Trump is reversing U.S. decisions against dirty oil pipelines.
 Pipeline Revival /environmental concerns /Reuters